tradle/errors/README.md

 error matching and rethrowing utils.
 Similar to https://github.com/hapijs/bounce

 API is pretty self-explanatory, but see the example below.
-All three functions, `ignore`, `rethrow` and `matches` accept the same arguments: an error, and a matcher (either an Error subclass or a set of properties to match).
+All three functions, `ignore`, `rethrow` and `matches` accept the same arguments: an error, and criteria (either an Error subclass or a set of properties to match).

 `ignore`: ignores an error
 `rethrow`: rethrows an error
-`matches`: returns true if an error matches the provided matcher
+`matches`: returns true if an error matches the provided criteria

 ```js
 const createErrorType = require('error-ex')